OCRBiologyExam Board Revision

 Master OCR Biology Photosynthesis using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Photosynthesis is the process by which green plants, algae, and some bacteria convert light energy into chemical energy in the form of glucose.
-This process occurs primarily in the chloroplasts of plant cells and involves the absorption of carbon dioxide and water, releasing oxygen as a byproduct.
+This process occurs mainly in the chloroplasts of plant cells and involves two main stages: the light-dependent reactions and the light-independent reactions (Calvin cycle).

 Key Concepts